helium/HIP/0000-redefining-the-mobile-maker-approval-process.md

 ## Detailed Explanation
 This HIP imposes MOBILE Makers must create a new MOBILE Maker Escrow Wallet in which they will not have access to withdraw funds from.
 Additionally, MOBILE Makers must satisfy the four below requirements prior to being awarded a Maker Key.
 This HIP will classify MOBILE Makers into three (3) tiers.
 Please note, approval of this HIP will serve as Nova Lab’s subDAO approval.
 As such, Nova Labs will have satisfied all four requirements to this HIP.

-### MOBILE Hotspots Only (Tier 3)
+### MOBILE CBRS Hotspots Only (Tier 3)
-- Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
+1. Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
-- Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
+2. Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
-- The staking of 50M MOBILE tokens
+3. The staking of 50M MOBILE tokens
-- The Maker must have the following minimum balances within their Maker Wallet:
+4. The Maker must have the following minimum balances within their Maker Wallet:
-  - 2,000,000,000 DC
+  - 1,000,000,000 DC
   - 2 SOL
   - 1 MOBILE

 ### Wi-Fi Access Points Only (Tier 2)
-- Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
+1. Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
-- Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
+2. Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
-- The staking of 50M MOBILE tokens
+3. The staking of 50M MOBILE tokens
-- The Maker must have the following minimum balances within their Maker Wallet:
+4. The Maker must have the following minimum balances within their Maker Wallet:
-  - 500,000,000 DC
+  - 200,000,000 DC
   - 5 SOL
-  - $10,000 worth of MOBILE at the time of deposit
+  - $4,000 worth of MOBILE at the time of deposit

-### Both MOBILE Hotspots and Wi-Fi Access Points (Tier 1)
+### Both MOBILE CBRS Hotspots and Wi-Fi Access Points (Tier 1)
-- Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
+1. Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
-- Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
+2. Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
-- The staking of 50M MOBILE tokens
+3. The staking of 50M MOBILE tokens
-- The Maker must have the following minimum balances within their Maker Wallet:
+4. The Maker must have the following minimum balances within their Maker Wallet:
-  - 2,500,000,000 DC
+  - 1,200,000,000 DC
   - 5 SOL
-  - $10,000 worth of MOBILE at the time of deposit
+  - $4,000 worth of MOBILE at the time of deposit

+Please note, in instances where a MOBILE Maker has subsidiaries that create different devices (e.g. one subsidiary that creates MOBILE CBRS Hotspots, and one subsidiary that creates Wi-Fi Access Points), only one stake of 50M MOBILE tokens is needed for both subsidiaries.
+The MOBILE Maker can choose to have one combined wallet for the parentn company, or separate wallets for each subsidiary.
+In instances where the MOBILE Maker chooses to have separate wallets, they will be classified separetly as both a Tier 3 and a Tier 2 MOBILE Maker for each subsidiary.

 ## Stripping of Maker Keys
 Upon HIP passing, the MCC will strip any MOBILE Maker’s Maker Key’s that have not satisfied the above requirements.
+The removal of the MOBILE Makers key will prevent any more hotspots from that MOBILE Maker from being onboarded.

 ## Ongoing MOBILE Maker Requirements
 As a part of this HIP, MOBILE Makers will be required to keep a minimum balance of tokens within their Maker Escrow Wallet, depending on their Tier.
 The minimum balance will be calculated to support at least 100 onboards, and are as followed:

 ### Tier 3
 - 0.5 SOL
-- 400,000,000 DC
+- 500,000,000 DC

 ### Tier 2
 - 0.5 SOL